 This is tough, especially when leaving a UTI untreated can often lead to serious ailments, like lower urinary tract dysfunction or even kidney failure.
 To give you and your furry friend the best chance at avoiding these, you can familiarize yourself with dog UTI symptoms, should they present themselves and prepare yourself with treatment or preventative options such as bladder supplements for dogs.

-Urinary Tract Infection
+What is a Urinary Tract Infection (UTI)?

 First things first—A urinary tract infection is a bacterial infection of the (you guessed it) urinary tract.
 The bacterial infection can occur in one of two ways.
 The bacteria can be ingested and make their way to the bladder.
 Or, bacteria from feces or other random debris enter the urethra and bypass the tract’s natural defenses, colonizing and causing irritation and infection.

 Most UTIs start and end in the lower urinary tract—the urethra and the bladder—however, some infections continue to spread up the ureters to the kidneys or pass the blood-prostate barrier and infect the prostate gland.
 This is where the more severe ailments can occur.

 Knowing the Symptoms of Urinary Problems in Dogs